drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 What it does solve:

 - Token duplication across modes
-- Theme support for people using the Design Tokens spec in a backwards-compatible way
+- Theme support for people using the Design Tokens Spec in a backwards-compatible way
 - A code-friendly way to describe Figma Variables and Tokens Studio variables

 What it does not solve:

 - The problem outlined at the beginning of this blog post

 The rub is, even with really fancy abstractions on top, in the end the computer is still going to ask “what color does this need to be?”
-And if you don’t know, neither does it.
+And if you don’t know, neither will it.

 The Resolver spec _is_ really cool.
 And it _is_ magic how it can remove all duplicate tokens in your system, leaving the minimum number necessary to manage.
 But removing duplicates doesn’t change that underlying 2D “spreadsheet” like how Figma Variables works today.
 That’s just the system itself.